There are three kinds of personal open source projects:

-I didn't start the project, but am the current maintainer since early 2018.
+I didn't start the project, but acted as maintainer from 2018 to 2022.
 This allowed me to get experience which otherwise wouldn't be available to me:

 Coordinating multiple contributors, and responding to bug reports from users.
 My other open source projects are all solo affairs and don't really have users.
 Gcovr was a very relaxed introduction into “people things” for me.
 It helped that there isn't any kind of looming deadline, and things just happen at the pace that they happen.

 Working on a legacy codebase late in its life cycle.
 Gcovr was a bit untidy (and still is, to a degree).
 Refactoring the project, making it more approachable, and fixing bugs is something I actually enjoy doing.

 For a long time, Perl was my primarily language.
 It also started my experience with Open Source contributions.

 This started with my Util::Underscore module in 2014, a convenient collection of various helper functions.
 In 2017, I was more active and created a Dist::Zilla plugin bundle, an Async::Trampoline module that isn't actually async but helps avoid deep recursion (and features components written in C++), and the Data::ValidateInterdependent module that combines the idea of "static single assignment" with complicated validation pipelines.

 A tool/workflow to generate batch jobs with various configurations and execute them on a cluster via GNU Parallel.
 This tool was developed for evolutionary algorithm research. read more

 - released: 2019

 Another tool for evolutionary algorithm research.
 The tuning tool combines an evolutionary technique with Bayesian techniques like Gaussian Process Regression.
 This project has its origin in my Bachelor's thesis, and was later presented as a poster at GECCO 2020 (see my research).

 This was my first larger Rust project.